mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 ##### 30:12

 You know the [karma](glossary#karma) we did, [that] we planted in the past: some karmas were good, some karmas were evil, some karmas were neutral.
 Many karmas we created in the past.
 And then, you know pretty well, those karmas are where?
 They are at the bottom of our mind, this body and mind.
-Karma is here.
+Karma is *here*.

 Through your daily living, you can realize [this].
 Your present lives are influenced by something else, which you don't understand.
 Maybe some people call it karma – [but] only when they realize that something's wrong.
 Because only when you realize something's wrong, [then] you really get the chance to reflect upon yourself very seriously.
 That's when you put a certain [evaluation] on your life: “That is something wrong.
 That karma is *wrong*; evil karma.”
 But actually, \[the] karma [that] exists with you is completely beyond the moral sense of good, bad, or neutral.